About Us

 What do the credentials mean?

-RIA stands for Registered Investment Advisor.
-Wendy is registered with the Commonwealth of Massachusetts Securities Division as a person credentialed to give investment advice in Massachusetts.
+RIA stands for Registered Investment Advisory Firm.
+Wendy and Sam are registered with the SEC as people credentialed to give investment advice in Massachusetts.

 What does the power of trust mean to you?